is a free Software Platform. All Simulations are calculated by our Simulation Engine.

 - Frequently Asked Questions (F.A.Q.).

-- Customer and Partner Service Conditions.
+- Customer and IT Service Conditions.

 As for good Freeware Download Locations, you’ll find Dynamic Applications in more than 250 Freeware and Shareware archives all over the world.
 We’re using Robosoft to publish our software, and we’re following an agile development strategy, releasing in a 2-4 week cycle.